-If the DVD is not automatically mounted in Linux, mount the DVD with mount /dev/cdrom /mnt/ cdrom.
+Tip: If the DVD is not automatically mounted in Linux, mount the DVD with mount /dev/cdrom /mnt/cdrom.

-3 Select the language for the installation and click OK.
+3) Select the language for the installation and click OK.

 The language that you select is also set as the default language of the Management Client.
 The Installation Wizard starts in the selected language.

-4 When the Installation Wizard shows the Introduction view, click Next to start the installation.

-- You can click Cancel at any time to exit the wizard. - You can click Previous at any time to go back. - 5 Indicate that you agree to the license agreement and click Next. - 6 (Optional) Click Choose to browse to a different installation folder.
+- 4) When the Installation Wizard shows the Introduction view, click Next to start the installation.
+The License Agreement appears. - You can click Cancel at any time to exit the wizard. - You can click Previous at any time to go back. - 5) Indicate that you agree to the license agreement and click Next. - 6) (Optional) The default installation directory in Windows is C:\Program Files\Forcepoint\Stonesoft Management Center.
+Click Choose to browse to a different installation folder.
 This folder is for the application.
 Log Servers can have a separate data storage location.

-We do not recommend selecting C:\Program Files\McAfee\Security Management Center as the installation directory in Windows.
-Selecting C:\Program Files\McAfee\Security Management Center as the installation directory creates an extra C:\ProgramData\McAfee\Security Management Center folder, which duplicates some of the folders in the installation directory.
-Some of the program data is also stored in the C:\ProgramData\McAfee\Security Management Center folder.
+Note: If you install the SMC in C:\Program Files\Forcepoint\Stonesoft Management Center, the installation creates an extra C:\ProgramData\Forcepoint\Stonesoft Management Center folder, which duplicates some of the folders in the installation directory.
+Some of the program data is also stored in the C:\ProgramData\Forcepoint\Stonesoft Management Center folder.